Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

     - **Done** (green)
     - **Error** (red)
     - **Pending** (white)

-4. Click the action to be checked in the diagram.
-    The selected action is displayed in the *Actions* tab.
+    - **Manual action** (yellow), see [Make a user decision](#make-a-user-decision)

-5. If desired, display the transition documentation that might have been added when creating the workflow.
+4. If desired, display the transition documentation that might have been added when creating the workflow.
 You can identify the documentation by a small [Info] button.

     ![Transition documentation](../../Assets/Screenshots/ActindoWorkFlow/Processes/CheckDocumention.png "[Transition documentation]")

     + Click the [Info] button to read the documentation.
-      The *Long description* pop-up window is displayed
+      The *Long description* pop-up window is displayed.

     + Click the [Close] button in the bottom right corner to close the window.

+5. Click the action to be checked in the diagram.
+    The selected action is displayed in the *Actions* tab.

 6. Check the action status in the *Status* column.
 The following statuses are available: